 What inspired your style of work?
 Where do you get inspiration from?
 Are there any particular artists, photographers, painters drawers you look up to their works?

-When I first showed my work many people told me, that my art reminds them at Asian artwork and calligraphy.
-At first I din`t see the connection, although I have been studying Sinology before my art studies.
-I was so blind about my own work!
-Other people could see, what I couldn’t, because the process of drawing is so natural for me.
-But of course people have been right.
-I have always been fascinated by the minimalistic beauty and intensity of Chinese calligraphy.
+When I first showed my work many people told me, that my art reminds them of Asian artworks and calligraphy.
+At first I did not see the connection, although I had been studying Sinology before my art studies.
+I was so blind regarding my own work!
+Other people could see what I could not, because the process of drawing is so natural for me.
+Of course people were right: I have always been fascinated by the minimalistic beauty and intensity of Chinese calligraphy.
 Now I understand that a circle has been closed.

 I have been admiring Egon Schiele since I was a child.
 He was born in a small town near my own birthplace.
 His art is so unique and his lines are just breathtaking.